 Truancy – if a student is absent from school without permission and a covering letter, this will be identified as truancy and appear as such on school records and reports.
 The student will incur a sanction for this.

 Medical and dental appointments, unless genuinely unavoidable, should be arranged OUTSIDE school time.
 If a student will be arriving late due to an appointment, a parent/carer must contact the school via app or email by 8.30am.
 As soon as the student arrives at school, they should sign in at the School Office (B9) and provide the reason (and evidence of appointment as necessary).

 Occasionally an appointment will require a student to leave school early.
 Students must provide evidence of all appointments (e.g. appointment card issued by the surgery), and show the evidence of their appointment to the School Office to update our attendance records accordingly.
 If your child needs to leave school early, they must be collected by a parent/carer from the School Office.
 In exceptional circumstances only, if you are unable to collect your child, you should write a note in their contact book to explain the arrangements made and to confirm that you are happy for them to leave school unaccompanied.
 The student must show this note to their Head of Year to authorise the arrangement.
 They may then go to the School Office when they need to leave and show the note, with the Head of Year authorisation.

-School Trips and Visits – students will be expected to have a minimum attendance record of 95% in order to participate in visits and trips.
+School Trips and Visits – attendance and behaviour will be a consideration when inviting students to participate in trips and visits.